 Illinois’s monthly median costs vary depending on your room type.
-For example, in 2021, the average cost of a semi-private room was $6,266 per month, while the average cost of a private room was $7,156 per month.
+For example, in 2023, the average cost of a semi-private room was $6,266 per month, while the average cost of a private room was $7,156.
 However, these prices can vary depending on the location and amenities of the nursing facility.

 What is the cost of nursing home care in North Carolina?

-According to Genworth’s 2021 Cost of Care Survey, the monthly median costs in North Carolina are $7,483 for semi-private rooms and $8,213 for private rooms.
+According to Genworth’s 2023 Cost of Care Survey, the median monthly costs in North Carolina are $7,483 for semi-private rooms and $8,213 for private rooms.

 What is the average cost of nursing home care in Ohio?